The Colony (2013 film): Plot

 The three then begin to explore Colony 5 and approach a room where a fire burns.
 Here they see a human chopping up members of Colony 5, while others feast on human remains.
 As the three try to escape, Graydon is killed by the cannibals.
 Briggs and Sam are able to make it up the ladder out of the colony and destroy the shaft with a stick of dynamite.
 Taking shelter in an abandoned helicopter, they wake up in the morning to find that the cannibals have managed to escape from the entombed Colony 5 and have tracked their footprints in the snow.
 Briggs suggests that they lure the group over a decrepit bridge then use dynamite.
 When the dynamite fuse goes out, Briggs rushes back to light it, but is attacked by the cannibals.
 He relights the fuse and sacrifices himself to blow a large gap in the bridge.

 Kai gets into a heated argument with Mason after learning that he intends to kill a colonist without testing her for disease.
 Their argument is interrupted when Kai spots a returning, exhausted Sam and runs to him, but Mason promptly knocks her out.
 When Sam awakens, he finds Mason has taken over and plans to make harsh changes.
 Sam explains that the cannibals are coming and that there is a thawed-out area they should flee to.
 Mason does not believe him, thinking he has become unhinged by his ordeal, and handcuffs him to a bed.
 Sam is able to get free and checks images from a functioning satellite to locate the thawed-out zone.
 Then the cannibals arrive.
-Many of the Colony 7 inhabitants are killed, including Sam's friend Viktor (John Tench).
+Many of the Colony 7 inhabitants are killed, including Sam's friend Viktor.
 The survivors lock themselves in a room.
 Sam and Kai bang on the door, but Mason will not let them in.
-Briggs' daughter Nara (Lisa Berry) knocks Mason down and lets them in.
+Briggs' daughter Nara knocks Mason down and lets them in.
 Sam opens a vent for an escape route.
 The wounded Mason stays behind and, when the cannibals break in, shoots a propane container, causing an explosion that kills presumably all but the leader.
 The cannibals' leader pursues and attacks Sam, but Sam is able to kill him.
 Then he, Kai, Nara and a few others begin their journey to the thawed-out site with the precious seeds.